ibrado/jekyll-tweetsert/README.md

 {% endfor %}
 ```

-The embedded tweet is wrapped inside a `<div class="jekyll-tweetsert">`, with `embed.pre` inserted before, and `embed.post` after.
+The embedded tweet is wrapped inside a `<div class="jekyll-tweetsert">`, with `embed.prefix` inserted before, and `embed.suffix` after.
 You may adjust its appearance via CSS:

 ```css
 .jekyll-tweetsert {